newjersey/dhs-oneapp/docs/DFD_Validations/validations-and-required-fields-fromDFD.md

 ![Household1 Permanent Resident](Household2Remaining.png)

 ### 1. Education option "Currently in School" and "Completed/Discontinued Education" has the field "Education Grade Level" displayed on screen.
 All remaining options do not have this field displayed.
-### 2. Checking the checkbox "Check this box to go to review page directly" and clicking the NEXT button will display the Review screen.<br><br>
+### 2. Checking the checkbox "Check this box to go to review page directly" and clicking the NEXT button will display the Review screen.
+### 3. When gender is selected as FEMALE and AGE is 13 or older "Are you Pregnant" is required.
+If "Are you pregnant?" response  is YES then "Due Date" is required.
+### 4. The "Due Date" can not be less than the current date.<br><br>

 # *Income*
 ## **Earned Income**